Breast screen error 'dates back further'

 But Prof Peter Sasieni said the problems go back to 2005, and could have been spotted earlier.

-Public Health England said the analysis was "flawed".
+Public Health England said his analysis was "flawed".

 And it said an independent review would look at all aspects of the breast screening service.